postmannen/steward/README.md

 ### Publisher

-- A message in valid format is appended to the in socket.
+1. A message in valid format is appended to the in socket.
-- The message is picked up by the system and put on a FIFO ringbuffer.
+1. The message is picked up by the system and put on a FIFO ringbuffer.
-- The method type of the message is checked, a subject is created based on the content of the message,  and a publisher process to handle the message type for that specific receiving node is started if it does not exist.
+1. The method type of the message is checked, a subject is created based on the content of the message,  and a publisher process to handle the message type for that specific receiving node is started if it does not exist.
-- The message is then serialized to binary format, and sent to the subscriber on the receiving node.
+1. The message is then serialized to binary format, and sent to the subscriber on the receiving node.
-- If the message is expected to be ACK'ed by the subcriber then the publisher will wait for an ACK if the message was delivered.
+1. If the message is expected to be ACK'ed by the subcriber then the publisher will wait for an ACK if the message was delivered.
 If an ACK was not received within the defined timeout the message will be resent.
 The amount of retries are defined within the message.

 ### Subscriber

-- The receiving end will need to have a subscriber process started on a specific subject and be allowed handle messages from the sending nodes to execute the method defined in the message.
+1. The receiving end will need to have a subscriber process started on a specific subject and be allowed handle messages from the sending nodes to execute the method defined in the message.
-- When a message have been deserialized, it will lookup the correct handler for the method type specified within the message, and execute that handler.
+1. When a message have been deserialized, it will lookup the correct handler for the method type specified within the message, and execute that handler.
-- If the output of the method called is supposed to be returned to the publiser it will do so by using the replyMethod specified, and pick up the next message in the queue.
+1. If the output of the method called is supposed to be returned to the publiser it will do so by using the replyMethod specified, and pick up the next message in the queue.

+### All parts involved

+![overview](doc/steward.svg)

 ### Logical structure

-![overview](doc/steward.svg)
+TODO: Make a diagram here...

 ## Terminology

-- Node: Something with an operating system that have network available.
+- **Node**: Something with an operating system that have network available.
 This can be a server, a cloud instance, a container, or other.
-- Process: A message handler that knows how to handle messages of a given subject concurrently.
+- **Process**: A message handler that knows how to handle messages of a given subject concurrently.
-- Message:
+- **Message**:
-  - Command: Something to be executed on the message received.
+  - **Command**: Something to be executed on the message received.
 An example can be a shell command.
-  - Event: Something that have happened.
+  - **Event**: Something that have happened.
 An example can be transfer of syslog data from a host.

 ## Features